Steven-cpp/SGX-Scraping/readme.md

 }
 ```

+Noted that `TYPE_DICT = {0: 'ALL', 1: 'BOTH', 2: 'TICK', 3: 'TC', 4: 'DS'}`.
 With other default parameters in place, the program will run smoothly as shown below:

 ```python
 10:14:06 - __main__ - INFO - =====   Scraper Initializing   =====